boydx/geosalad/PITCHME.md

 #HSLIDE
 ### More open source!
 * Students have requested it
-* QGIS is robust, free, and runs on a mac OS
+* QGIS is free and runs on MacOS
-* We'll still use ArcGIS (You'll get a year license)
+* Create content that you can truly own

 #HSLIDE
 ### More code!
 * Text-based instructions are cool, dude
 * ESC the desktop, free your workflow
-* SQL, shell scripts, Python
+* SQL, HTML

 #HSLIDE